Igor (character): Origins

 Dwight Frye's hunchbacked lab assistant in the first film of the Frankenstein series (1931) is the main source for the "Igor" of public imagination, though this character is actually named Fritz.
 Fritz did not originate from the Frankenstein novel, but from the earliest recorded play adaptation Presumption; or, the Fate of Frankenstein (1823) where he was played by Robert Keeley.
 Beyond his iconic role as Fritz in Frankenstein (1931), Dwight Frye shaped Universal's horror legacy as Renfield, Count Dracula's insane servant in Dracula (1931), and Karl, Doctor Septimus Pretorius's deranged henchman in Bride of Frankenstein (1935).

 In the horror film Mystery of the Wax Museum (1933), Ivan Igor is the name of the mad wax museum curator.
 The film was remade as House of Wax (1953), but the name Igor was given to the curator's henchman (Charles Bronson) rather than the curator himself.
-This character is deaf and mute, rather than a hunchback.
+This character is deaf and mute, rather than a hunchback and his corresponding character in the original film was named "Hugo."

 The second and third sequel films Son of Frankenstein (1939) and The Ghost of Frankenstein (1942) feature a character named Ygor, portrayed by Bela Lugosi.
-This character is neither a hunchback nor a lab assistant, but a blacksmith with a broken neck and twisted back as the result of a botched hanging.
-He reanimates the Monster as an instrument of vengeance against the townspeople who hanged him for grave robbing.
+This character is neither a hunchback nor a lab assistant, but a blacksmith with a badly healed broken neck as the result of a botched hanging.
+He helps Wolf Frankenstein reanimate the Monster, so Ygor can use it as an instrument of vengeance against the townspeople who hanged him for grave robbing.
 He survives a gunshot wound and appears in the next film, in which his brain is placed in the Monster's body, but the body is rendered blind because Ygor's blood is not compatible with the Monster's blood.

 Universal Studios actively cemented the idea of the hunchbacked assistant to the "mad scientist" in House of Frankenstein (1944), with J. Carrol Naish playing a hunchbacked lab assistant named Daniel, who serves the exiled Dr. Gustav Niemann (Boris Karloff).
 Niemann, after escaping from prison, attempts to replicate Dr. Frankenstein's experiments, continuing his macabre legacy of monster creation.
 He is similar to Quasimodo in that he falls for a Romani dancer, but she loses interest in him when she meets Lawrence Talbot.